blockademy/logging-lib/README.md

     logger = LoggerFactory.create(Module.name, { level: 'info' });
 ```

+## LoggerFactory methods

+- `create(name: string, options?: { level?: string, redact?: string[] }): Logger`

+To create a new logger instance.

+- `addLevelMapping(name: string, level: string): void`

+On initial setup, works on DEV mode only, to set the default logging level for a logger by name.

+- `setLevel(name: string, level: string): void`

+Works on DEV mode only, to change the logging level for a logger by name at runtime.

 ## Settings via env-vars

 - `LOG_LEVEL`: Sets the root logging level (`debug`, `info`, `warn`, `error`)